cocos-creator/creator-api-docs-2.x/en/classes/ProtocolREC.md

   - [`setListener`](#setlistener) set listener
   - [`getListener`](#getlistener) get listener
   - [`pauseRecording`](#pauserecording) pause to record video
-Before to invoke, you need to verdict whether this properties existed
   - [`resumeRecording`](#resumerecording) resume to record video
-Before to invoke, you need to verdict whether this properties existed
-  - [`isAvailable`](#isavailable) get whether the device is isAvailable Before to invoke, you need to verdict whether this properties existed
+  - [`isAvailable`](#isavailable) get whether the device is isAvailable
   - [`isRecording`](#isrecording) get status of recording
-Before to invoke, you need to verdict whether this properties existed
   - [`showToolBar`](#showtoolbar) show toolbar
-Before to invoke, you need to verdict whether this properties existed
   - [`hideToolBar`](#hidetoolbar) hide toolbar
-Before to invoke, you need to verdict whether this properties existed
   - [`showVideoCenter`](#showvideocenter) show video center
-Before to invoke, you need to verdict whether this properties existed
   - [`enterPlatform`](#enterplatform) enter platform
-Before to invoke, you need to verdict whether this properties existed
-  - [`setMetaData`](#setmetadata) Set the video data, it is recommended to check whether are recorded firstly Before to invoke, you need to verdict whether this properties existed
+  - [`setMetaData`](#setmetadata) Set the video data, it is recommended to check whether are recorded firstly
   - [`isFunctionSupported`](#isfunctionsupported) Check whether the function is supported
   - [`getPluginName`](#getpluginname) get plugin name
   - [`getPluginVersion`](#getpluginversion) get plugin version